Spherical Principal Curves: Proofs

-In summary, if $X$ is not an ambiguity point of $f$ and $f+g$, and $f(\lambda_{f}(X)) \ne (f+g)(\lambda_{f}(X))$, then we have
+In summary, if $X$ is not an ambiguity point of $f$ and $f+g$, and $f(\lambda_{f}(X))\ne (f+g)(\lambda_{f}(X))$, then we have

 In the case of $f(\lambda_{f}(X)) = (f+g)(\lambda_{f}(X))$, the equation (\ref{limit1}) also hold because its left and right hand side are 0.
-From Proposition 4, the limit of (\ref{limit1}) is established for a.e. $X$.
-Since $X$ is a random vector, $\lambda_{f}(X)$ is also a random variable depending on X. Thus, the following equality holds
+From Proposition 4, the limit of (\ref{limit1}) is established for \textit{a.e.} $X$.
+Note that, since $X$ is a random vector and $\lambda_{f}(X)$ is measurable with respect to $X$ according to the Proposition 2, $\lambda_{f}(X)$ is also a random variable depending on $X$.
+It implies that conditional expectation on $\lambda_{f}(X)$ is feasible.
+Hence, the following equality holds

 Finally, if $f$ is an extrinsic principal curve, then